Tarok people: Tarok History

 Furthermore, Lamle asserted that the framework of Tarok migration supports the assertion above and is based on the fact that the Tarok language is part of the Benue–Congo language family.
-However, other peoples of the Chadic language family, such as the Ngas, Boghom, Tel (Montol) and Yiwom, shifted to the Benue–Congo family and are given full status as Tarok (Lamle 1998).
+However, other peoples of the Chadic language family, such as the Ngas, Boghom, Tel (Montol) and Youm, shifted to the Benue–Congo family and are given full status as Tarok (Lamle 1998).
 Also the Jukun, who speak languages of the Benue–Congo family, joined the Tarok.
 What is called the Tarok people are actually a mixture of many ethno-linguistic groups (Lamle 2008).

 Culture

 The Tarok people have an ancestral cult which retains considerable prestige and importance, despite major inroads of Christianity into the area.
 The ancestors, orìm, are represented by initiated males and post-menopausal women.
 Cult activities take place in sacred groves outside almost all Tarok settlements.
 Orìm are mostly heard, but emerge as masked figures under some circumstances, especially for the disciplining of ‘stubborn’ women and for making prophecies.
 Orìm figures speak through voice disguisers in a language dotted with code words although framed in normal Tarok syntax and their utterances are interpreted by unmasked figures.

 Each Tarok settlement of any size has a sacred grove outside it, which is conserved as the place of the orim or ancestors.
 The singular form, ùrìm, is applied to a dead person or an ancestor, while orìm refers to the collective ancestors and the cult itself.
 Men above a certain age are allowed to enter the grove and engage with the ancestors.
 These inhabit the land of the dead and are thus in contact with all those who have died, including young people and children who were not admitted to the orìm.
 On certain nights when the ‘orìm are out’, women and children must stay in their houses.
 Orim can also be seen ‘dressed’, i.e. appearing as masquerades, when they engage with women through an interpreter.
 Surprisingly, most Tarok are Christian and Langtang hosts some large churches, but the association of the orìm with power ensures that these two systems continue to coexist.
 Indeed, it is said that the orìm take care to visit the houses of the retired generals and other influential figures at night to cement the bonds between two very different types of power.
 Orìm society is graded, in the sense that there are members who are not fully initiated and so cannot be let into the inner secrets of the society.
 Some of the orìm vocabulary is therefore for internal concealment, that is, there are code-words among the elder members to conceal the meaning of what is being said from junior members.